-Through a new ‘Sport Premium’ the Government is providing £150 million in each of the next two academic years (2013-14 & 2014-15) to support the delivery of PE and sport in primary schools.
+Through the ‘Sport Premium’ the Government is providing additional funding to support and improve the delivery of PE and sport in primary schools.

-This funding will be ring fenced, and will be allocated directly to primary schools across England, providing them with a dedicated resource to buy in invaluable expertise and support.
+This funding is ring fenced, and is allocated directly to primary schools across England, providing them with a dedicated resource to buy in invaluable expertise and support.
 Primary schools can determine what they believe to be the most appropriate use of this funding.

-The funding formula for schools is based on the number of primary aged children on roll.
-The sport premium should be used to increase the quality & breadth of PE & Sport provision, and increase participation in PE & Sport.
+The funding formula for schools is based on the numbearer of primary aged children on roll.
+The sport premium is used to increase the quality & breadth of PE & Sport provision, and increase participation in PE & Sport.

 At Toft Hill Primary we aim to ensure: